 This day trip included a couple of snorkeling stops, lunch, drinks, and music on the boat, and a stop at Flamenco Beach on Culebra, often listed as one of the best beaches in the world.

-A day trip to Culebra requires more time on a boat since the island is further away, so keep that in mind.
+A day trip to Culebra does require more time on a boat since the island is further away, though, so keep that in mind.

 Option 2: Catamaran trip to Icacos